ts4z/barge-rulebook/src/stud-high-low-no-qualifier.md

 one card up, followed by a round of betting at the small bet limit.

 A second up card is dealt to all active players.
 This is followed by a round of betting at the small bet limit.
-Note: Unlike [Seven-card Stud](stud.md) for high only, even if there is an open pair on fourth street, all bets on this street will always be at the small bet limit.
+Note: Unlike [Seven Card Stud](stud.md) for high only, even if there is an open pair on fourth street, all bets on this street will always be at the small bet limit.
 Action starts with the lowest hand showing (as in [Razz](razz.md)).